johndoe422/ezbash/README.md

 **The natural language way of interacting with a Linux terminal.**

 Skip the man pages.
 Operate the terminal in natural language, and ezbash generates the exact Linux command you need.
-Review it, then run it.
+Review it, then run it - all within the confines of the terminal.

 ## Overview